Blood Loss - A Practical Demonstration

 The demonstration extends to the absorbency of a standard ambulance dressing versus a military-grade bandage, revealing significant differences in their capacities to manage blood loss.

-Ambulance Dressing vs. Military-Grade Bandage
+Ambulance (Trauma/Emergency) Dressing vs. Military-Grade Bandage

 • Military-Grade Bandage: Effectively retains the blood without leakage, demonstrating superior absorbency for severe injuries.